ming-ddtechcg/nuodb-operator/README.md

 ### Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC)

-This secret will be used to pull the NuoDB Operator and NuoDB container images
+This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container Catalog (RHCC).
+Enter your Red Hat login credentials for the --docker-username and --docker-password values.

 ```
 Kubectl  create secret docker-registry pull-secret --n $OPERATOR_NAMESPACE \